Caleb & Brown

 Key Points

 Coin or Token?
 Bitcoin or altcoin?
-Meme coins, utility tokens, stablecoins…is it all starting to sound like a foreign language?
+Meme coins, utility tokens, stablecoins...there’s a lot to take in, right?

-To simplify things, we look to CoinDesk’s Digital Asset Classification Standard (DACS) to make sense of all the assets circulating the ecosystem by categorising them into sectors.
+To make sense of things, we look to CoinDesk’s Digital Asset Classification Standard (DACS) to categorise all the assets circulating the ecosystem into distinct sectors.
 We’ll explain these in the article below, using asset examples, so you can take on the crypto world better informed.

 Types of Crypto (with Examples)